-• Only a Lions club can sponsor the contest.
-The contest may be sponsored in a local school(s) or organized, sponsored youth group(s), or individuals may be sponsored as well.
-A Lioness club can sponsor the contest through its sponsoring Lions club.

-• Essays must be no longer than 500 words in length, submitted in English, type-written in black ink and double-spaced.

-• Each essay must be submitted with a completed entry form.
-Essays submitted without completed entry forms will be automatically disqualified.

-• Only one entry per student per year, and each entry must be the work of only one student.

-• Essay entries cannot have already been published.

-• Any essays found to be plagiarized will be automatically disqualified and the student will be prohibited from entering any future Lions competitions.
+- Only a Lions club can sponsor the contest.
+The contest may be sponsored in a local school(s) or organized, sponsored youth group(s), or individuals may be sponsored as well. - Essays must be no longer than 500 words in length, submitted in English, type-written in black ink and double-spaced. - Each essay must be submitted with a completed entry form.
+Essays submitted without completed entry forms will be automatically disqualified. - Only one entry per student per year, and each entry must be the work of only one student. - Essay entries cannot have already been published. - Any essays found to be plagiarized will be automatically disqualified and the student will be prohibited from entering any future Lions competitions.